SreesanthAdelli/Backtesting/README.md

 #Overall_Summary.py

-I didn't want to hold too much code in one file, so I made
+I didn't want to hold too much code in one file, so I made some code that takes the originally fixed data and calculated a few metrics, and then saves it to a new csv.
+This saves a lot of time since instead of making the calculations again I can test my strategies from this data.